OpenTermsArchive/contrib-versions/Market/Terms of Service.md

 3.  we and the authors do not promise that any particular item will continue to be available on Envato Market so you should download and save the item as soon as you buy it.
 4.  once you buy or download an item and the item has been paid for, you acquire a non-exclusive license to use the item under the terms set out in the license (non-exclusive means others might also license the same item).
 5.  the author retains ownership of the item.
-6.  your relevant details may be provided to the author of the item in order to facilitate the transaction, for example for invoicing and item support services.
+6.  your relevant details may be provided to the author of the item in order to facilitate the transaction, for example for invoicing and item support services. and
 7.  we have the right to enforce against you the terms of the license that you have acquired from an author.

 It is important that you understand the terms on which you are making a purchase.
 Please take the time to review this section carefully.
 See our Help Center article for information about account limits.